dhimansarkar18/K-Nearest-Neighbor-Recommender-Model/README.md

  - I. Open the python notebook on google colab.
  - II.
 Read the Movies Reccomendation Dataset
  - III.
 Run the Code
  - IV.
-Generating 5 movies similar to the vovie "The Post"
+Generating 5 movies similar to the movie "The Post"

 # Procedures